 - Complete an interview with an adviser

-The Prescott Police Explorer Post Consists of three advisors and a Sergeant.
-You can contact any adviser or the Sergeant of the Community Services Section for any information or services provided by our post at 928-777-1988.
+The Prescott Police Explorer Post Consists of three advisors and a sergeant.
+You can contact any adviser or the sergeant of the Support Services Section for any information or services provided by our post at 928-777-1988.

 The School Resource Officer Program consists of one officer who is assigned to Prescott High School.
 The SRO has three primary functions in the school: Counselor, Educator and Police Officer.
 Among other duties the SRO performs at the high school, he teaches law related classes to students and supervises the Youth Role Model Scholarship program.
 To qualify as an SRO, officers have to attend lengthy training and receive certification in this program.
 The SRO has established strong relationships with the youth while at the same time presents a positive role model at the high school.

-The Prescott Police Department Shop With a Cop program was created in 1996, in cooperation with area Law Enforcement and local retailers.
-This program has enjoyed tremendous success.
-The program establishes goodwill between local Law Enforcement agencies and families experiencing hardships.
-This program provides selected children, referred by public and private organizations, the opportunity to shop with an Officer for Christmas gifts.
+The Prescott Police Department Shop With a Cop program was created in 1996 in cooperation with area law enforcement and local retailers and has enjoyed tremendous success.
+The program establishes goodwill between local law enforcement agencies and families experiencing hardships.
+This program provides selected children, referred by public and private organizations, the opportunity to shop with an officer for Christmas gifts.

 The Shop With a Cop program is completely funded through donations.
-Should you wish to learn more about this program or if you would like to make a donation, please contact LPO D. L. Fuller at (928) 777-1915.
+Should you wish to learn more about this program or if you would like to make a donation, please call (928) 777-1900.

 Arizona law enforcement and the Prescott Police Department has a long and rich history supporting Special Olympics Arizona, most specifically the Law Enforcement Torch Run.
 It is through the hard work and dedication of police officers, deputies, corrections personnel, and non-sworn staff that funds are raised each year to allow Arizona Special Olympic athletes to compete in a variety of athletic events throughout the year.
 In 2013, all that hard work resulted in an amazing $1.2 million dollars being raised through the Torch Run to benefit Special Olympics Arizona.